Rebecca West MBACP, Dip. Counselling

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

 Working with those within BAME

-I want to make my service as accessible as possible, so I offer three set prices:
+I want to make my service as accessible as possible, so I offer two set prices:

 Concessions offered for